Arkansas Delta: Today

 The Arkansas Delta economy is still dominated by agriculture.
 The main commodity crop is soybeans; other crops include rice, cotton, and corn.
 Catfish farming has been developed as a new source of revenue for Arkansas Delta farmers, along with poultry production.

 The Delta has some of the lowest population densities in the American South, sometimes fewer than 1 person per square mile.
 Slightly more than half the population is African American, reflecting their deep history in the area.
 Eastern Arkansas has the most cities in the state with majority African-American populations.
 Urbanization and the shift to mechanization of farm technology during the past 60 years has sharply reduced jobs in the Delta.
 People have followed jobs out of the region, leading to a declining tax base.
 This hampers efforts to support education, infrastructure development, community health and other vital aspects of growth.
 The region's remaining people suffer from unemployment, extreme poverty, and illiteracy.

-The Delta Cultural Center in Helena seeks to preserve and interpret the culture of the Arkansas Delta along with the University of Arkansas at Pine Bluff's University and Cultural Museum.
+The Delta Cultural Center in Helena seeks to preserve and interpret the culture of the Arkansas Delta along with the University of Arkansas at Pine Bluff's University and Cultural Museum as well as the Plantation Agriculture Museum in Scott.
 The Arts and Science Center for Southeast Arkansas in Pine Bluff is charged with highlighting and promoting works of Delta artists.

 The ivory-billed woodpecker, which had not been sighted since 1944 and is believed to be extinct, was reportedly seen in a swamp in east Arkansas in 2005.